Wolox/tech-guides/frontend/docs/css-style-guide.md

 ### Setting a fixed width

-If you have a component that has an specific width and, in addition, this last is widder than 300px or 250px
+If you have a component that has an specific width and, in addition, this last is widder than 250px

 ```scss
 // WRONG